You are here

 M = money supply (currencies and notes in the hands of people),

 V = transaction velocity of money.
-It is the average number of times that a currency passes through hands or changes hands during the certain time period specially a year,
+It is the average number of times that a currency passes through hands or changes hands during a certain period, especially a year,

 P = general price level i.e. average price of goods and services, and